 ...I met many colleagues from different fields, and we all benefited from sharing writing ideas and drafts.

 I received my PhD from Princeton in 2018, and I am currently an Assistant Professor of premodern Japanese literature at the University of Arizona.
 Before joining the faculty at the University of Arizona in 2020, I taught at Texas State University as an assistant professor and spent one year as a postdoctoral fellow at the Reischauer Institute of Japanese Studies, Harvard University in 2019 – 20.
 Like many recent graduate students, my path to Princeton was far from conventional.
 After high school in Japan, I worked in TV broadcasting for several years before finally coming to the United States to start my higher education at LaGuardia Community College in NY as a first-generation international student.
 After proudly earning a degree focusing on film, theatre and mass media studies, I transferred to Smith College, where I received a Bachelor of Arts in East Asian Languages and Cultures.
 Then I entered Princeton to study premodern Japanese literature focusing on classical tales (monogatari), including The Tale of Genji and war tales such as The Tale of Hōgen and The Tale of the Heike.
-I was very fortunate to have supportive and intellectually inspiring advisors and mentors.
+I was very fortunate to have supportive and intellectually inspiring advisers and mentors.
 My research interests include premodern Japanese history and religious studies, area studies, and modern film and mass media.
 My current book project, “Mediating Spirits: Narratives of Vengeful Spirits and Genealogies in Premodern Japanese Literature,” explores the invocation of the angry dead both as a social practice of genealogical imagination repeatedly thematized within premodern Japanese literary texts and as an act whose structure generated a narrative voice integral to the development of classical Japanese narratives.
 My graduate experience at Princeton helped me not only to grow as a scholar but to strengthen my perseverance and compassion as a teacher.
-After my first advisor’s passing, I managed to find academic success by exploring broader opportunities and disciplines, often beyond the department.
+After my first adviser’s passing, I managed to find academic success by exploring broader opportunities and disciplines, often beyond the department.
 Princeton offers so many rich opportunities and programs.
 For example, through the Exchange Scholar Program, I was able to take courses with a University of Chicago faculty member who eventually served on my dissertation committee.
 The Center for the Study of Religion and the Writing Center’s dissertation writing bootcamps were highlights of my graduate days.
 In these interdisciplinary environments I met many colleagues from different fields, and we all benefited from sharing writing ideas and drafts.
 The McGraw Center for Teaching and Learning prepared me to begin forming the pedagogy that I can still use in my current classrooms, whether for big lecture classes with over one hundred students or for graduate seminars with less than ten students.
 One of the most precious treasures from the graduate program was the camaraderie and friendship I developed with fellow graduate students, who are all now my cherished colleagues.
 Taking advantage of various teaching and community engagement opportunities always gave me inspiration and motivation to continue with my degree.
 I was fortunate to have opportunities to precept and do language tutoring, as well as community service, all of which were great outlets.
 In my final year at Princeton, I received the JAA - Honjo Fellowship offered by the Japanese American Association of New York, where I met incredible people beyond academia who are dedicated to supporting education and community service.
 Having a chance to work with them continually renewed my passion for why I wanted to be a teacher to give back to society.

 EAS always felt like home...